SyedAlamdarHusain/student-report-crud/README.md

 ```

 ## Run tail -f
-As highlighted in project doc, tail -f can be run on another terminal optionally to check log output on real time as the PrimaryLikesServer and ParentProcess are running in real time:
+As highlighted in the project doc, tail -f can be run on another terminal optionally to check log output in real-time as the PrimaryLikesServer and ParentProcess are running on their separate terminals:
 ```bash
 tail -f /tmp/PrimaryLikesLog
 ```

 ## Submission Date:

-Project Submitted on November 6 (Five Days EC):
+#### Project Submitted on November 7 (Five Days Extra Credit): The date to pull from GitHub in your README is November 7.

 ## Implementation:
-First I implemented ParentProcess to fork 10 child processes, then I implemented sockets by passing a single like between ParentProcess and PrimaryLikesServer once that was successful, I implemented Likeserver function where each LikesServer is forked one second before the previous child and sends a random number of likes between 0 and 42 to PrimaryLikesServer over 5 minutes with  1 to 5 random interval, finally once the data was transfer back I implemented bi-directional connection by PrimaryLikesServer responding back based on if data transfer was successful
+First I implemented ParentProcess to fork 10 child processes, then I implemented sockets by passing a single like between ParentProcess and PrimaryLikesServer once that was successful, I implemented Likeserver function where each LikesServer is forked one second before the previous child and sends a random number of likes between 0 and 42 to PrimaryLikesServer over 5 minutes with  1 to 5 random interval, finally once the data was transfer back I implemented bi-directional connection by having PrimaryLikesServer responding back to LikesServer based on if data transfer was successful.

 ## Things to notice: